infinitered/ignite-cookbook/docs/recipes/LocalFirstDataWithPowerSync.md

 PowerSync can generate a Javascript version of your schema for you.
 To do this, run the following command in your project directory.

-1. Right click on your instance in the PowerSync dashboard
+1. Right-click on your instance in the PowerSync dashboard
 2. Select "Generate Client-Side Schema".

 This will generate a `schema.js` file which can still save you a lot of time as you get started.